 This busy little enterprise gives people hands-on experience – from taking orders, to baking and handling money.

 The Catering Team take orders for scones, cakes and specially-iced celebration cakes (anything from a drum to a Minion).
 They are famous locally for their scones served at our weekly cream tea room, ‘Simply Scones’.
-They also supply our Dorking cafe as well as a local community group, The Meeting Place.
+They supply local community groups and bake bespoke cakes to order.

 ‘Cooking with a purpose is much more fun,’ explains Catering Tutor, Maria Weston.
 ‘We also offer Monday and Thursday lunches for staff and people we support to buy.’
 To order scones and cakes contact email@example.com or